 What skills and experience do I need?

-Who will I work for?
+Who will I volunteer with?

 Do I have to be a New Zealander?